 Why Long Periods of Sitting at a Desk Causes Your Low Back Pain to Hurt—Especially When You Stand up

-Today we are going to anser the question, "why long hours sitting at a desk may cause low back pain, particularly when transitioning from sitting to standing."
+Today we are going to answer the question, "why long hours sitting at a desk may cause low back pain, particularly when transitioning from sitting to standing."
 This is very common, as our increased sedentary lifestyles can wreak havoc on our bodies, especially on the lower back.
 In this blog, Woodroof Chiropractic & Acpuncture in Olathe explain why sitting for prolonged periods puts your low back at risk, why the transition from sitting to standing can be painful, and what you can do to treat and prevent this discomfort.

 The Mechanics of Prolonged Sitting: Lumbar Flexion and Disc Pressure